 “Every generation has it rough,” she tweeted.
 “But millennials are dramatically underrepresented in government.
 If we were proportionally present in Congress, there’d be about 100 of us.
 Instead, there are about 25.
 At last count, we made up barely 5% of the 7,383 state legislators nationwide.”

 The Pew Research Center backs up her stats.
 In February of 2021, Pew reported minor increases in millennial representation in Congress.
-There were 31 millennials in the House of Representatives (which is made up of 432 members), and 20 millennials in the Senate (out of 100 members).
+There were 31 millennials in the House of Representatives (which is made up of 432 members), and just one millennial in the Senate (out of 100 members).

 At the same time, however, younger generations are beginning to make up the majority of America’s voting blocs.

 According to TIME, millennials and members of Gen Z — which together make up the demographic of American adults born since 1981— now represent 31% of the electorate.
 TIME also shared significant increased voter turnout from young Americans, up by 11% in the 2020 election.